Genivia/ugrep/README.md

                   Mark  up  the  matching  text  with the expression stored in the GREP_COLOR or GREP_COLORS environment  variable.
 The  possible values of WHEN can be `never', `always', or `auto', where `auto' marks up matches only when output on a terminal.
+The default is `auto'.

            --cpp  Output file matches in C++.
 See also option --format.

            --csv  Output  file  matches in CSV.
 Use options -H, -n, -k, and -b to specify CSV values to output.
 See also option --format.

            -D ACTION, --devices=ACTION
                   If an input file is a device, FIFO  or  socket,  use  ACTION  to process  it.
 By  default,  ACTION  is `skip', which means that devices are silently skipped.
 If ACTION is `read', devices read just as if they were ordinary files.

            -d ACTION, --directories=ACTION
                   If  an  input file is a directory, use ACTION to process it.
 By default, ACTION is `read', i.e., read  directories  just  as  if they  were  ordinary  files.
 If ACTION is `skip', silently skip directories.
 If ACTION is `recurse', read all files under  each directory,  recursively,  following  symbolic links only if they are on the command line.
 This is equivalent to the  -r  option.
                   If  ACTION  is  `dereference-recurse', read all files under each directory,  recursively,  following  symbolic  links.
 This  is equivalent to the -R option.

            -E, --extended-regexp
                   Interpret  patterns as extended regular expressions (EREs).
 This is the default.

            -e PATTERN, --regexp=PATTERN
                   Specify a PATTERN used during the search of the input: an  input line  is  selected  if it matches any of the specified patterns.
+                  Note that longer patterns take precedence over shorter patterns.
                   This  option is most useful when multiple -e options are used to specify multiple patterns, when a pattern  begins  with  a  dash (`-'),  to  specify  a pattern after option -f or after the FILE